NBFC (Non-Banking Financial Company) - Meaning, types, and how it works

 A robust NOF signifies that an NBFC can effectively manage risk and continue to operate without relying excessively on borrowed funds.
 Consequently, a strong net owned fund is essential for sustaining growth, attracting investors, and maintaining confidence among stakeholders in the financial system.

 Comparing NBFC and bank offers reveals a competitive landscape, with both entities presenting similar terms.
 However, banks adhere to stringent eligibility protocols, limiting accessibility for many.
 Higher credit score prerequisites, typically above 750, make bank loans challenging for individuals with weaker profiles.
-In contrast, NBFCs demonstrate flexibility, approving loans for those with lower credit scores.
-To ensure a smooth application process, it’s essential to check eligibility for personal loan and understand the documents required for personal loan.
+In contrast, NBFCs demonstrate flexibility.
+Approving loans for those with lower credit scores.
+To ensure a smooth application process, it is essential to check personal loan eligibility and understand the documents required for personal loan.

 India's NBFC sector, with its diverse range, mirrors the richness and complexity of the nation's financial landscape.
 Each category of NBFC caters to distinct financial requirements, contributing uniquely to economic expansion.
 From facilitating asset financing and personal loans to driving infrastructure development and empowering marginalised communities, NBFCs have ingrained themselves deeply into India's financial fabric, offering more inclusive access to credit.